tbenthompson/tbenthompson_site/content/whatido.md

 type="nonpost"
 +++

-## Join us at Confirm Labs!

-[Confirm Labs](https://www.confirmlabs.org) is a new research lab focused on AI interpretability.
-It's just me and Mike Sklar at the moment in June 2023.
-Please get in touch if you'd like to work with us.
-We'd like close collaborators.
-We're also planning to add a third team member soon.
-We're particularly interested in people with strong software engineering and math skills who are really excited about working closely with us.

 ## A past version of this page

 <sub>**frozen in early 2022**: Even though I'm not actively looking for new projects at the moment, I left this up here because it still reflects the things I care about in my career and it serves as an informal resume.</sub>